-2023 NEO Performance Objectives 2023 Actual Results Weighting Weighted Result Achieve Consolidated Adjusted EBIDTA of \$77.4 million Consolidated Adjusted EBITDA \$33.5 million 70% 0% Achieve full SOX compliance goal with no material weaknesses in Tredegar's internal control over financial reporting for the year ended 12/31/2023.
+2023 NEO Performance Objectives 2023 Actual Results Weighting Weighted Result Achieve Consolidated Adjusted EBITDA of \$77.4 million.
+Consolidated Adjusted EBITDA was \$33.5 million.
+70% 0% Achieve full SOX compliance goal with no material weaknesses in Tredegar's internal control over financial reporting for the year ended 12/31/2023.
 Achieved full SOX compliance goal with no material weaknesses in Tredegar's internal control over financial reporting for the year ended 12/31/2023.
-20% 20% Execute strategic objectives Announced the sale of our Flexible Packaging Films business (referred to as Terphane) on 09/01/2023 and completed the termination and settlemen of the Pension Plan (as defined on page 40 below).
+20% 20% Execute strategic objectives Announced the sale of our Flexible Packaging Films business (referred to as Terphane) to Oben Corp. on 9/01/2023 and completed the termination and settlement of the Pension Plan (as defined on page 37 below).
 10% 10% 100% 30%